 Co-Lead, Content Creator

-Maliha (she/her) is a 20 year old student from Ottawa entering her third year of her undergraduate degree at the University of Toronto, where she studies History and Social Cultural Anthropology.
+Maliha (she/her) is a 20-year-old student from Ottawa and is completing her undergraduate degree at the University of Toronto, where she studies History and Social Cultural Anthropology.
 She enjoys analyzing contemporary social justice issues with a historical lens and is particularly interested in decolonization.
 She is excited to work with DTE to share content she is passionate about, as well as continue to learn from the community it has created!

 Thank you to our contributors for your hard work!
 These amazing folks make DTE run smoothly.